Neural Fields as World Models: Results

 Reciprocal (R) motor channels, which control joint movement direction, show significant arm selectivity (Figure~\ref{fig:body_schema}): shoulder R median selectivity = \bodySchemaShoulderRSelectivityMedian{} (\bodySchemaShoulderRTestPFormatted); elbow R median = \bodySchemaElbowRSelectivityMedian{} (\bodySchemaElbowRTestPFormatted).
 These channels are approximately $2\times$ more active over the arm than reconstruction alone would require.
 Co-contraction (C) channels show no significant selectivity (shoulder C: \bodySchemaShoulderCTestPFormatted; elbow C: \bodySchemaElbowCTestPFormatted).

 Why do R channels show selectivity while C channels do not?
-The answer likely lies in visual consequences.
 Reciprocal commands produce large arm movements; to predict these, the motor channel must represent where the arm is.
 Co-contraction modulates stiffness with minimal immediate visual change.
 The selectivity pattern reflects what each motor command \textit{does}.
 Body selectivity emerges from the prediction objective, not explicit supervision.

-Motor-gated channels reveal something deeper about how neural fields represent dynamics.
-Each channel encodes intended movement within a static spatial pattern.
-This channel activation at any instant represents where the controlled object \textit{will move}, pixel by pixel, given the current motor command.
-The same arm configuration produces different channel patterns depending on which motor is active.
-The architecture transforms temporal dynamics into spatial structure, representing ``what will move where'' in the spatial pattern of the field itself.